Eastern Front Theatre presents

 Lullaby is made possible with the invaluable support of our Presenting Sponsor:

-Lullaby: Inside The Halifax Explosion is a dramatic, educational and emotive experience that explores little-told stories of the events of Dec 6, 2017.
+Lullaby: Inside The Halifax Explosion is a dramatic & emotive experience that explores little-told stories of the events of Dec 6, 2017.

 It is a day that has become synonymous with tales of heroism, survival and of how a community fought against the disaster and the elements.
 It is a tale of how Canadians emerged from under terrible conditions to help each other.